 Curriculum (or Programme) Entire programme making up an exit award either at undergraduate or postgraduate level.
-The curriculum includes Aims and Learning students that manages the content, delivery, and

-Objectives, the subject areas (content) covered including sequencing and delivery, teaching and learning methods, and Assessment strategies.
+The curriculum includes Aims and Learning Objectives, the subject areas (content) covered including sequencing and delivery, teaching and learning methods, and Assessment strategies.

 Curriculum Committee A committee of teaching staff and (sometimes)